 In the last quarter of 2008, as the markets tumbled and inviolable banks fell like dominoes, people started looking around for the culprit.
 The sub-prime mortgage market, inept credit rating agencies, credit addicted consumers, rogue traders and even the banking bosses themselves were held to blame.
 The answer though, for TerrorBull Games, lay in the system itself, rather than its operators.
 This was capitalism reaching, if not its limit, then a defining peak.
 Few commentators cared to mention that 30 years of rampant Reaganomics had genetically engineered today's risk-taking, bonus-guzzling banker.
 And that unwillingness to question how we do things is why Crunch was born.

-Crunch is a card game for 2 to 4 players that allows you to experience the upside of down.
-Placed in the role of a global banking CEO, you have to juggle the conflicting demands of your ailing bank and your flourishing bank account.
+Crunch is a satirical card game for 2 to 4 players that places you at the head of the boardroom as a CEO of a global bank juggling the conflicting demands of your ailing bank and your future retirement fund.